 If you have accessibility concerns, let us know.
 We'll work with whatever technology you need to make the virtual retreat work for you.

 Allison has worked with writers who are d/Deaf, hearing-impaired, blind, visually-impaired, neuro-atypical and with physical disabilities.
 She wants to work with you—let's discuss how to make it an excellent experience.

 You're responsible for your own food throughout the retreat.
-We'll have some scheduled coffee-and-chat times, and you're always fine to snack on camera during Zoom chats.
+We'll have scheduled coffee-and-chat times, and you're always fine to snack on/off camera during Zoom chats.

 write, relax, write some more

-After the evaluation, you'll have an editorial session of about 30 minutes to discuss your work and what you want to accomplish during the retreat.
-If you're at an early stage and don't have a lot of pages, we can extend the call to discuss your idea, execution and process.
+In your pre-retreat coaching session, we'll discuss your concept, voice, story, character and craft, as well as what you want to accomplish during the retreat, and set out a specific Work Plan.
+If you're at an early stage and don't have a lot of pages, we'll focus on your idea, purpose and process.

 After returning home, you'll have another 30-minute editorial call to check in and address questions or new challenges as you finish your draft.

-To give each writer the individual and specific attention their manuscript needs, the retreat is limited to four people plus Allison.
+To give each writer the individual and specific attention their manuscript needs, your cohort is limited to six people plus Allison.